 Why You Should Trust Us

 Lead testers Ben Applebaum-Bauch and Andy Wellman both love a good backcountry adventure.
 Andy is an avid climber, hiker, and alpine skier.
 He has published multiple bouldering and climbing guides of the American southwest and knows the value that a comfortable, protective pair of hiking pants can provide.
 Ben got his professional start in the outdoor industry as a trip guide and has led multi-week backpacking, cycling, and canoeing trips throughout northern New England and maritime Canada.
-He is also an avid thru-hiker, passing under the baking sun and over the snowfields of the Pacific Crest Trail and through the whipping winds and summer hail storms of the Colorado, Long, Oregon Coast, and Appalachian trails.
+He is also an avid thru-hiker, passing under the baking sun and over the Pacific Crest Trail's snowfields and through the whipping winds and summer hail storms of the Colorado, Long, Oregon Coast, and Appalachian trails.

 Related: How We Tested Hiking Pants

 We assess each model across five different scoring metrics that are the most significant contributors to the performance and quality of any pair of hiking pants: comfort and mobility, venting and breathability, versatility and style, weather resistance, and additional features.
 Each metric is weighted based on its relative importance to the overall function of the pants.
 If a particular metric is much more important to you than the rest, be sure to check out the specifics of how different models perform in that category (as opposed to just looking at the overall score).